erhant/cryptist-2025-inference/src/04_vanilla.typ

 There are multiple problems with this approach:

 #pause
-*False-negatives*: sometimes the model is just not clever, and fails the challenge.
+- *False-negatives*: sometimes the model is just not clever, and fails the challenge.
 Other times, the verification process may be faulty.
 You should provide a *margin of error*, instead of banning on first failure.

 #pause
-A clever attacker could detect the challenge, and *only* run honest model for those challenges.
+- A clever attacker could detect the challenge, and *only* run honest model for those challenges.

 #pause
-You need different challenges for each model, to avoid false-positives on small models acting like large ones while passing the easy challenges.
+- You need different challenges for each model, to avoid false-positives on small models acting like large ones while passing the easy challenges.

 #pause
-_story time_
+- Models can be funny: "How many legs are there among 0 snakes and 0 snakes?", the model says: "Of course none at all hahah!" instead of "0".

 #load-bib()